Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

 \subsection{Effects of Eccentricity Damping}

 If any process acts directly to damp the eccentricity of one planet, secular coupling with the other planets will distribute its effects.
 Thus the magnitudes of all of the eigenmodes of the system will decrease, indirectly damping the eccentricities of all the planets.
 How fast each eigenmode damps reflects how concentrated (or not) the eigenvector is in the directly affected planet.
-The damping process that has gotten the most attention is tidal dissipation, which acts most strongly on the inner planet in most systems.
-Tides also affect semi-major axes, which in turn can have an effect on the rates of damping of the various components of each eigenvector, as first shown by Wu and Goldreich (2002)\cite{WuGoldreich02} for a special case and more generally by Greenberg and Van Laerhoven (2011)\cite{GrVLtides}.
+The damping process that has recieved the most attention is tidal dissipation, which acts most strongly on the inner planet in most systems.
+Tides also affect semi-major axes, which in turn can have an effect on the rates of damping of the various components of each eigenvector, as first shown by \citet{WuGoldreich02} for a special case with only one non-zero eigenmode amplitude, and more generally by \citet{GrVLtides}.

 Here though we have only considered the effect of eccentricity damping on the inner planet, and shown how the modification of secular interactions can result in indirect damping of all the orbits.

-As the damping process proceeds, a stage is reached where all but the longest-lived eigenmode has damped away.
-In that case, the single remaining eigenmode behavior is characterized by an alignment of the major axes of the system, accompanied by slowly decreasing eccentricities, with each eccentricity damping at a rate proportional to its magnitude (although this would not be quite true if there were a direct effect changing a planet's semi-major axis (Wu and Goldreich 2002\cite{WuGoldreich02}, Greenberg and Van Laerhoven 2011\cite{GrVLtides})).
-This condition has been called a “fixed-point” solution in the literature, or a “quasi-fixed-point” taking into account the slow decrease in the amplitude of the final eigenmode.

-The sequential damping of the eigenmodes of he classical secular theory predicts precisely the type of sequence of transitions that was described by Mardling (2007)\cite{Mardling07}: First circulation of the pericenter longitudes relative to one another, transitioning to a stage of libration about alignment (or anti-alignment), and then the long-lived quasi-fixed-point behavior with the major axes locked in alignment.
-The classical theory describes this behavior well, and is surprisingly accurate even when eccentricities might seem to be outside the expected range of validity of the small-eccentricity approximation.
+The sequential damping of the eigenmodes of the classical secular theory can be surprisingly accurate even when eccentricities might seem to be outside the expected range of validity of the small-eccentricity approximation.

+An example of classical secular theory working at moderate eccentricities and of how the influence of tides manifests is found in comparing with \citet{Mardling07} in which she develops a secular model that allows for large ecentricities as well as tidal evolution.
+This theory does have some significant restrictions: It applies only to a system of two planets; The ratio of semimajor axes (inner/outer) must be small; The solution is in a form that requires numerical integration with an artificially low $Q$ value.
+Nevertheless, this approach extends secular theory to conditions of large eccentricity where the classical theory would be quantitatively unreliable.